Cheadle Medical Practice

 Named Accountable GP

 The partners take collective responsibility for patient care offered at Cheadle Medical Practice.
 Your notes will show that you have an accountable GP (which will be the same as your registered GP.)
 This does not alter your choice to see other GPs within the practice who you see regularly.
+If you wish to know who your named GP is, please contact the practice.
 Certain practitioners have special areas of interested and will supervise long term care in these conditions.

 Out of area registration